Site icon The Sober Curator

 Am I an alcoholic?

 This one simple yet painful question led me to another, then another, and another.
-Soon I was on a self-discovery journey that would not only transform my identity but the entire trajectory of my life.
+Soon, I was on a journey of self-discovery that would transform not only my identity but also the entire trajectory of my life.
 It took me two years of experimenting, research, about 1,000 self-help books, and lots and lots of pain and frustration, but the undeniable answer was

 Yes, I was an alcoholic and an addict.